What can help or hurt a home appraisal

 - Appraiser experience

-When it comes time to sell your home, there’s a long to-do list to prepare to put your home on the market.
+When it comes time to sell your home, there’s a long list of things to do to before putting your home on the market.
 From cleaning up to fixing what’s broken, there’s a lot you can do to make your home more attractive to prospective buyers.
 But before your home hits the market, the first person you want to impress is the home appraiser.

-A home appraiser will examine your home from top to bottom to decide how much your house is worth.
-It’s a crucial step of the home selling process because it helps set the asking price for your home, and helps the home buyer’s lender validate financing for the purchase.
+A home appraisal will determine how much your house is worth.
+It’s a crucial step of the home selling process because it helps set the listing price for your home, and helps the homebuyer’s lender validate financing for the purchase.
 In most cases, a home appraisal is a one-and-done deal.
-Typically, only a buyer can request a second appraisal while only a lender can insist upon one.
+(Typically, only a buyer can request a second appraisal while only a lender can insist upon one.)

-Here, we’ve rounded up a list of common factors that may negatively affect your home appraisal and drive down your home’s value.
-While some factors may be beyond your control, many are not, and knowing how to think like a home appraiser will help you maximize your home’s appraisal.
+Here, we’ve rounded up a list of common factors that may hurt your home appraisal and drive down your home’s value.
+While some factors may be beyond your control, many are not, and knowing what to look for can help you maximize your home’s appraisal.